Skip to Main Content

 Afternoon:

-Returning from La Pampa and our experience with the Gauchos, the rest of the afternoon will be at leisure.
+Returning from La Pampa and our experience with the gauchos, we will adjourn for the day.

 Dinner: